 Investor terminology can seem very complicated, but once you know some of the basic investment terms, it can feel a lot easier.
 The more you learn about investment terminology, the more your confidence will increase, leading to great financial decisions.

 A brokerage firm is a financial institution that manages or facilitates the buying and selling of securities between buyers and sellers.
 These securities include different kinds of investments like stocks, bonds, funds, etc.

 They typically charge commission fees on trades.
 They can provide you with up-to-date research, market analysis, and pricing information on various securities.
 Examples of brokerage firms in the US include Vanguard, Fidelity, Charles Schwab, etc.

-A stock is part ownership of a company.
-Yup, even if you only own one a stock, you are a part-owner of the company!
+This is basic investor terminology; being a stockholder means you have part ownership of a company.
+Yup, even if you only own one stock, you are a part-owner of the company!
 Stocks are also called shares or equities and the more you own the bigger your ownership stake is in a company.
-This is probably the most common investment term!

-In simple terms, a bond is when you loan money to a company or the government who in turn pay you back in full with interest.
+In simple investment terms, a bond is when you loan money to a company or the government who in turn pay you back in full with interest at the maturity date.
 For example, the government may sell bonds to raise money for a specific initiative.

 You can then purchase the bond and the government will pay you back over a fixed period of time with interest.